bitfield/gmachine/README.md

 * A _memory_ space where the CPU can move data to or from its registers
 * A _BIOS_ (Basic Input/Output System) which provides communications facilities like reading or writing to a terminal

 At any given moment, the G-machine has a certain _state_: the contents of its registers, plus the contents of its memory.
-It has a _clock_ which generates regular 'ticks' of time, and at each tick, or clock cycle, the machine updates its state according to what it happens to be doing.

 The first thing users need to be able to do is to create a new G-machine they can use.
-So you'll be implementing the function `gmachine.New()`, which returns a G-machine in its default initial state, which is:
+So you'll be implementing a `gmachine.New()` function that returns a G-machine in its default initial state, which is:

-* Two 64-bit registers, A and P, containing zero
+* A 64-bit register named P, containing zero
-* 1024 64-bit words of memory, containing zeroes
+* 1024 64-bit _words_ (that is, locations) of memory, containing all zeroes

 The test is already written for you, in the file [gmachine_test.go](gmachine_test.go), so let's get started!

 **TASK:** Write the minimum code to make the test pass.
 Use the [gmachine.go](gmachine.go) file which has been started for you.

+(Hint: create a `struct` type to represent the G-machine, with a `uint64` field representing the P register, and a `[]uint64` field representing the memory.
+Make sure to initialize this slice to the required length, or the test will fail.
+The `New()` function should return a pointer to this `struct` type.)

 When the test passes, go on to the next section.